 Even though basic metering will no longer exist for new or replacement installations past this date, the qualifications and skills remain valid and may help prepare you to become a subcontractor to metering providers and distribution networks.

 If you want to be accredited as a Level 2 ASP, more information on the required competencies is contained in the application form.

 Level 3 - Design of network assets

-You will need a Level 3 ASP to design distribution network assets, including underground or overhead.
+You will need a Level 3 ASP to design distribution network assets, including separate classes for underground or overhead.

 Find an Accredited Service Provider (ASP)

 - List of Level 1 Accredited Service Providers (PDF 293.94 KB)